For info on the thematic structure, see the introduction page.

 8.78 Diomedes and Nestor

 A striking parallel to the "Hera and Athena attack" theme at 8.350-.
 It looks a bit like an enlarged "double determination" feature although in the details of the action there is no exact agreement between the human and the divine.
-But there is the repeated sequence attack - Zeus drives them back - anti-Achaean boast.
+But there is the repeated sequence attack - Zeus drives them back - anti-Achaian boast.

 Diomedes' learning curve is further developed in books 8 and 10.
 He is a brave young man but his survival skill needs to be honed.
 Between Nestor and Odysseus he learns how to be a hero and live.